pradeepk6/cucumber-java-testNG-saucelabs-webTestAutomation/README.md

 * Once you run the proram see cucumber reports in target directory to see colourful TestCases

 ##### how to run:
-* need java1.8 and maven3.3.9 installed to run the program. if you do not have maven installed, project can also be run within a java ide as most Java IDEs come with maven bundled.
+* need java1.8 and maven3.3.9 to run.
+  if you do not have maven installed, project can also be run within a java ide as most Java IDEs come with maven bundled.
 * download the project and run maven command: mvn verify The above command runs with headless browser htmlunit.
-  After running; Cucumber reports will be generated in 'target/cucumber' directory Within that directory click on index.html to see Cucumber reports.
+  After running; Cucumber reports will be generated in 'target/cucumber' directory.
+  Within that directory click on index.html to see Cucumber reports.
 * works with any browser For eg: to run with chrome:
   Download the latest chrome driver binary into /src/test/drivers directory